 I will counsel you with my loving eye on you.”(Psalm 32:8)

 This process will bring the promises.
 He is just preparing you for the following opportunities, for the possibility.
 Know that Jesus is preparing you for the best, great blessings, new people, and new opportunities.
 If you find yourself in a situation saying God’s timing is taking too long means you are in a hurry.
 And if you shortcut the process, you won’t enjoy the same quality product.
 This is why we are so unsatisfied sometimes, and we say God is guilty of not giving us the blessing we prayed for.

 Build a daily prayer habit

-Prayer involves hard work; you have to choose it and ask God for help to keep your heart open about it.
-You should read the Bible, and it’s a love letter from God and how He gave His only Son to die for your sins where you may find out why God makes us wait.
+Prayer involves hard work; you must choose it and ask God for help to keep your heart open.
+You should read the Bible, and it’s a love letter from God and how He gave His only Son to die for your sins, where you may find out why God makes us wait.